City-of-Bloomington/example-playbooks/README.md

     ansible-playbook playbooks/bootstrap.yml -i hosts.txt --ask-become-pass

-If you're using a VM, this is a good chance to take a snapshot of your client so it's easy to revert back to this point for testing.
+If you're using a VM, this is a good chance to take a snapshot of your host so it's easy to revert back to this point for testing.

 ### Using Ansible